Chloe Temtchine: Early life

-Temtchine grew up in New York City.
+Temtchine is from Upper East Side, New York.
 She studied at Berklee College of Music, in Boston, Massachusetts.
-She started singing when she was six years old.
 At the time, on Sundays, her father would bring her to a Baptist church in Harlem, where she was exposed to gospel music.

 Career

 Her debut album, Between Day & Dream, was released in 2009.
 Temtchine won the 2011 Avon National and International Songwriting Competition with her song "Step Up," which was used in an Avon television commercial.
 She performed on Late Night with David Letterman as a backup vocalist for musical guest Ne-Yo, sang in a 2012 commercial for the 100th anniversary of American Express, and was featured on NY-1 News, with "Where in The Truck is Chloe."

-After Temtchine was diagnosed with pulmonary venoocclusive disease in 2013, she continued to write music as "an escape from thinking about my condition" and "because I didn't know how much time I had left."
 Her 2015 album, Be Brave, was produced by Toby Gad.
-It was described by the New York Post as "a moving collection of pop songs that document her struggle for survival, but also her recovery."
 Temtchine wrote the title track in 2014 after she was released from intensive care.
 Amy Carlberg of Bust magazine wrote that the track was "twangy and energetic, and springboards off the bluegrass and banjo-laden sounds that have been ruling the pop charts".
 Over 150,000 copies of the album were downloaded within the first 90 days of its release.